hyochan/starter-expo/Readme.md

-# Sample App is developed with Starter Project
+# Sample App is developed with Expo Project
-# Helpful starter project for react-native
+# Helpful starter project to start react-native with expo.

 # Directories are well structured
 1. There are sample of redux and action.